-You might be thinking that the answer is no, given the increasing number of cloud-based incidents occurring in the world and hitting national and international news outlets.
+You might not think it's possible to protect your data in the cloud, given the increasing number of cloud-based incidents occurring in the world and hitting national and international news outlets.
 Let me give you some good news, though.
-In short, the answer is yes.
-And yet, you may be wondering how you can do this effectively and most securely.
+In short, it is very possible.
+And yet, you may be wondering how you can protect your data effectively and most securely.
 Well, let me tell you how, along with a little context first.

 Social and market conditions demand data security